Supplier Assessments

 Third Party Audits

 A&F Co. uses third party monitoring firms to conduct its social audit.
 These auditors are fluent in local languages and knowledgeable of local laws and regulations.
 Auditors visit our partner factories annually or biennially and administer a full audit with every visit.
 Certain high-risk factories or new facilities may receive more frequent or unannounced audits.
-To maintain the integrity of the audit, the Company does not provide the audit date to the factories ahead of time.
+To maintain the integrity of the audit, A&F Co. does not provide the audit date to the factories ahead of time.
 However, to ensure the necessary personnel is available and the documentation can be gathered in time, we do offer a two-week window during which the audit will occur.
 In addition, before production can being at new factories, A&F Co. has a specific New Factory Setup Workflow that must be completed.

 Pre-Audit Steps: